 These are some of our firsthand tips from our trip to Lebanon, which we hope will help you plan a fun and safe holiday:

-How to get there: Most travellers to Lebanon will arrive by plane at the Beirut–Rafic Hariri International Airport.
-There is no public transport system from the airport to the Beirut city centre, so you will need to get a taxi, uber or (our personal choice) a private airport transfer.
-The airport is 9 km (5.6 miles) south from downtown Beirut and takes around 15 minutes by taxi.
-Be sure to check out our detailed guide for how to get to Beirut city centre from the airport.
+How to get there: Most travelers to Lebanon will arrive by plane at the Beirut–Rafic Hariri International Airport.
+There is no public transport system from the airport to the Beirut city center, so you will need to get a taxi, uber, or (our personal choice) a private airport transfer.
+The airport is 9 km (5.6 miles) south of downtown Beirut and takes around 15 minutes by taxi.
+Be sure to check out our detailed guide on how to get to Beirut city center from the airport.

 Visa requirements: Whilst most nationalities can get a visa on arrival, we STRONGLY advise you to apply to your local Lebanese Embassy for a visa before booking your trip.
 There is a high chance your name is “blacklisted” if you have a visible online presence or if you've been to Israel before.
 Click here to check your personal visa requirements.